sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 The system needs to determine:

 “Is 15 m safe or dangerous?”
-Distance alone isn't enough.
+Distance alone is not enough.

-34. Road-Curve Detection
+## 34. Road-Curve Detection
-You specifically asked about this.
-Research three approaches:
+Three approaches should be researched:

 Approach 1 — Digital map
 GPS location